Data Analytics and Insights

 - Button placement that’s more obvious

 - A CTA (call-to-action) which is more compelling

 Aside from improving your conversions, A/B testing can help you to build an understanding of your customers and their behaviour and values, which will allow you to communicate more effectively with them in the future.

 Reports & Analysis

 Every business, to a certain extent, reviews report on sales and financials regularly.
 In the digital age they only difference is they should also take time to analyse their digital ecosystem reports as well to ensure your business thrives in the digital world.

-The common barriers to this is the people within either don’t understand or feel threatened by it therefore their digital evolution gets ignored.
+The common barriers to this are the people within either don’t understand or feel threatened by it.
+Therefore, their digital evolution gets ignored.
 Unfortunately, ignoring the digital world today is a costly mistake of missed opportunity that reduces your relevance in your market because the majority of the world is digitally mobile.